raafatdavid/pa3/README.md

 - A function declaration with duplicate names in the argument list should report an error containg the string "Duplicate parameter"
-- If there are multiple function definitions with the same name, report an error containing the string "Duplicate function"
+- If there are multiple function definitions with the same name, report an error containing the string "Duplicate function" _(This has been done for you)_

 Again, these errors should stop the program from compiling, _not_ happen at runtime.
 See the notes